chilicoder/study-wpm-workbook/web cooperation.md

 Its important not only analyse technical part but also to consider social part of the system.

 ### Designing Cooperation Systems
+Important to understand the nature of organisation, roles Problems usually not in technical level but in organisational aspect.

+Understand in which way they cooperates.
+Roles, formal and informal, competancy.

+It is important to have the support of high management.
+The reason is that roles and interaction will change.
+Balance will change, so it is possible to introduce the system only with organisational change.

+reseach paper Grudin(1989) old but still true.
+Reasons of failure:
+1) Disparity between who does the work and who gets the benefits.
+Eg. knowledge system.
+Those who whats are whose who already know.
+2) Iterative decision making.
+That leads to people who make decision are not the users.
+Difficult to estimate CSCW to fit in your org.
+Better to do project.
+3) The roles of system threatens the established structure.
+Informational role of the manager goes away.
+No manipulation.

+Social presence.
+Possibility to play role in community.
+Its important because it influences on perception, appreciation and satisfaction in positive way.

+Task and Medium determines the success of communication task.
+[fig-pres01]

+Media Richness Theory.
+The richness should conform to the complexity of the communicational task
+THESIS: … about scrum by skype.
+Richness characteristics.
+-Sences
+-familiarity of peers?
+- some other?

+Design is not a programming or constructing new.
+Its a combining of the components to fulfill the requiments.

 Cooperation in context of enterprise.
+CSCW context

+Classification of functions

+Space-time classification
+[fig-pres02]

+3C classification
+[fig-pres03]
+Communication.
+Uni/Bi directional exchange of messages.
+And only.
+No atrefacts.
+Coordination.
+Smth that requires for jointly used resources.
+But people don’t have shared tasks.
+Cooperation.
+People share common task.
+They have to work on joint atrefacts.
+They have success jointly.
+Its the scene for emotional conflict(!).
+Its an addition to rational communication with emotional aspect.

+Group Editors.
+It means, that it supports joint change of document [fig-pres04]
+Means of awareness.
+Who are here.
+Who does what and so on.
+Challenges:
+Consistency.
+In the end of the editing session you expect one outcome from all the contributors.
+But also possible to demand more or less strong sych in the process.
+Frequency.
+How aware others should be what others are doing.
+More can feel better but distracts.
+Roles.
+Translate or not roles to configuration of the system.
+Freedom vs Vandalism balance.

+Digital boards and tables.
+Shared context - means to focus the cooperation.
+Cooperation means that you have same context, same vision.
+Metaphor of Whiteboard is usual here.
+Challenge - the spontaneity of use.

+Information spaces.
+Storage for sharing information about coopetational work.
+Teamrooms, Confluence, Github, Wikis.
+-Available anytime anyplace.
+To newcommers.
+In many areas this is not a reality.
+The legislation system is an example.
+Conflict resolutions between new paragraphs and new are still not computer mediated.
+- stores history
+- manages roles

+Digital memory.
+usefull to retrieve the reasons for decisions done. challange. how to get the access to get this information.
+Format, metadata, ontologies.
+If one would will think that everithing is saved.
+Then such unforgetable system can make people to act defensively.

+Typical functions in cooperational system
+Use of Web 2.0 in topic of enterprise communication.
+Web vs Web 2.0
+Access to information -> Access and contribution to information.
+Sowftware -> Services.
+isolated information sources -> Meshups
+(From Tim O’Reilly - What is Web 2.0)

+Characteristics of Web 2.0
+- focus on network instead of groups (network are loosely coupled)
+- the data is the asset
+- modularity
+- usability matters. simplify

+Applying to enterprise
+(Enterprise 2.0)
+- Community of practice.
+A group of persons, connected through a common craft.
+E.g. Those who use one software tool, or share hobby etc. Something that is not related to the hierarchy of enterprise.

+In typical CSCW system we have a group in the center.
+And with web 2.0 Me becames a focus.
+Everibody contributes from their own.
+Technologies.
+- Ajax
+- Web services
+- RSS and Atom
+- Portal and meshup

+Origins of Social Software

+CMS 80s
+WikiWikiWeb 1995
+Blogs 2000

+Graph of SNS
+If you come to Graghts you have a powerful tools.
+E.g. Tie strength.
+- frequency
+- type
+- etc

+Roles of Social Software
+- Identitymanagement
+- Communication
+- Informationmanagement

+Blogs can be a replacement to email
+Analize opinions.

+Microblogging
+Wikis
+Social Tagging Folksonomies.

+//
+(CT1)Explain the 3C Model for classification of CSCW Systems!
+(CT2) What is meant by Social Presence?
+(CT3) Explain the Media Richness Model!
+//